 We’ll keep you around til they grow tired of you

-Then in the recycling to become something new.
+Then off to recycling to become something new.

 Even after your scrappy, paper body is gone.

-Just give us some time with that magic cardboard box.
+Just give us some time with a big cardboard box.